FRC2834/blackhawks-scouting/docs/config.md

 These configuration options take data of type `string`, which is the path of the file relative to the `assets` directory.
 Their descriptions in this document will list their data type as "filepath" to differentiate them from other string options.

+## Specifying Colors

+Some widgets allow customizing colors for visual assistance or improved visibility.

+These configuration options take data of type `string`.
+Any valid CSS color value may be used, such as:

+- `red` (Color name)
+- `#3CB043` (Hex value)
+- `rgb(136, 8, 8)` (RGB values)

+All color configuration options will have their datatype listed as "color".

 ## Syntax

 Configuration files are in JSON format with data contained within a top-level object.